apollographql/apollo-server/docs/source/federation/managed-federation.md

 Like any distributed architecture, you should make sure that your federated GraphQL layer has proper observability and monitoring to ensure the best reliability and performance of both your gateway and the federated services underneath it.
 This document is meant to provide best practices and how-tos for observability and control over your federated architecture.
 If you're running Federation in production, we'd love to [hear from you](<LINK_TO_EMAIL>) and accept any [contribution](LINK_TO_GITHUB) to this documentation.

 ## Managed Federation

-// TODO: Document the outline for how managed federation works, how to enable it, how it protects, etc.
+[//]: # (Description: This section should discuss the basic idea of managed federation without getting into specific and talk vaguely of the problem of service rollout and looking for a balance of automation and observability, workflow, etc.)
+[//]: # (Assignee: Adam)
+[//]: # (Reviewer: James)

 #### Overview

-// TODO: Document the overview of managing federation
+// TODO: Document the overview of managing federation workflow, happy path

 #### Controlling rollout